 An air conditioners' cooling capacity is measured in British Thermal Units, or BTUs.
 You may also hear AC size referred to in "tons," which is the equivalent of 12,000 BTU's.
 While it's not necessary to understand the science behind it, you should have a good grasp of capacity in relation to the square footage you need to cool.

 First, find out the area of your room by multiplying the length by the width.
 For oddly-shaped rooms, reach back to basic principles you learned in geometry class.
 Once you have determined the entire square footage of your home or of the room you plan to cool, multiply it by 25 BTUs.
 The resulting number is the BTU capacity required.
 For example, a 15-foot wide by 20-foot long room contains 300 square feet.
 Multiply this by 25 BTU, and you'll discover the room requires a 6,000 BTU capacity unit.

 - For a heavily shaded room, reduce the BTU capacity by 10%; if it is sunny, increase it by 10%.
-Keep in mind that deciduous trees lose their leaves in winter, gain leaves in summer.
+Keep in mind that deciduous trees lose their leaves in winter and gain leaves in summer.